 Stephen Fleming

 Fleming retired from international cricket on 26 March 2008.
-He played in the inaugural season of the Indian Premier League for the Chennai Super Kings and became the team's coach in 2009.
-He is the current head coach of Chennai Super Kings and has coached them to five IPL and two Champions League T20 titles.
-He also serves as the head coach of other Super Kings franchises, Joburg Super Kings in SA20 and Texas Super Kings in Major League Cricket.
+He played in the inaugural season of the Indian Premier League for Chennai Super Kings and became the team's coach in 2009.
+He is the team's current head coach and has coached them to five IPL and two Champions League T20 titles.
+He also serves as the head coach of other Super Kings franchises, Joburg Super Kings in the SA20 and Texas Super Kings in Major League Cricket.
 He served as the coach of Melbourne Stars in the Big Bash League from 2015 to 2019.
 Fleming was appointed an Officer of the New Zealand Order of Merit, for services to cricket, in the 2011 Queen's Birthday Honours.
 Provided by Wikipedia

-Showing 1 - 3 results of 3 for search 'Stephen Fleming', query time: 0.11s Refine Results
+Showing 1 - 3 results of 3 for search 'Stephen Fleming', query time: 0.04s Refine Results

 1. 1